CUSPE would like to thank the following Colleges for their sponsorship in 2018/19:

-With over 54,000 members and an international publishing and knowledge business we are the UK’s professional body for chemical scientists, supporting and representing our members and bringing together chemical scientists from all over the world.
+With over 54,000 members and an international publishing and knowledge business, the Royal Society of Chemistry is the UK’s professional body for chemical scientists, supporting and representing our members and bringing together chemical scientists from all over the world.
 A not-for-profit organisation with a heritage that spans 175 years, we have an ambitious international vision for the future.
 Around the world, we invest in educating future generations of scientists.
 We raise and maintain standards.
 We partner with industry and academia, promoting collaboration and innovation.
 We advise governments on policy.
 And we promote the talent, information and ideas that lead to great advances in science.

 AstraZeneca is a global, innovation-driven biopharmaceutical business that focuses on the discovery, development and commercialisation of prescription medicines, primarily for the treatment of cardiovascular, metabolic, respiratory, inflammation, autoimmune, oncology, infection and neuroscience diseases.
 AstraZeneca operates in over 100 countries and its innovative medicines are used by millions of patients worldwide.